vinckr/site/markdown/blog/links.md

 # Links

-_Last updated on 04.10.2022_
+_Last updated on 17.11.2022_

-A collection of links to various websites, resources and even more link collections
+A collection of links to various websites, resources and even more link collections.

 ## Reading